 Dr. Dornhoff always knew she wanted to be a veterinarian when she grew up -- she just never changed her mind about it!
 Dr. Dornhoff grew up on the University of Illinois campus, where her father was a math professor and her mother was an accountant.
 She attended the U of I for her undergraduate degrees (B.S.s in Honors Biology and Chemistry).
 She volunteered at the vet school's Wildlife Ward, later renamed the Wildlife Medical Clinic, starting two years before entering vet school, and her interest in wildlife and exotic pets has continued ever since.
 As a vet student she did externships at the California Regional Primate Research Center, Animal Medical Center in New York, Midwest Bird & Exotic Animal Hospital, and The Minnesota Zoo.

-Janet enjoys long walks with her papillon, Pippin, who thinks three or four hours should be followed by chasing the ball for another half-hour.
+Janet enjoys long walks (position of dog to take them with her is sadly open but sure to be filled soon).
 She walked in the Avon Walk for Breast Cancer in 2008, 2011, and 2014; the Breast Cancer Three-Day in 2009; and Making Strides Against Breast Cancer in 2010, 2011, 2012, and 2013.
 She also enjoys traveling and staying in hostels, geocaching, reading, NPR, science fiction, and listening to and singing folk, swing and comedy music.
-She and Pippin are allowed to share a home with her senior cat Hobbes and his feline minion Mary.
-Pippin can usually be found keeping a chair warm in the office whenever his mom is working, and loves getting to meet so many people and dogs at work!
+She currently shares her home with feline trouble-maker Mary.

 Dr. Mary Lewis: